 The Australian Government collects air quality data through the National Pollutant Inventory.
-During this State of the Environment reporting period, data is available for the years 2005/06, 2006/07 and 2007/08.
+State of the Environment reporting period, data is available.
 This information is summarised in Table 23.

 There were 13 substances recorded as being emitted in Glen Innes Severn Local Government Area during this period.
 Some substances were emitted at a constant level throughout the period, such as Ammonia, Carbon dioxide, Oxides of Nitrogen, particulate matter, Sulfur dioxide and Cumene.
 Others appeared to decrease in the amount emitted during the reporting period, including Phosphorus, total volatile organic compounds, Benzene, Ethyl benzene, n-Hexane, Toluene and Xylenes.